haxeui/haxeui-guides/000-Getting Started/003-Backends/001-Native Backends/000-haxeui-hxwidgets.md

 ### UIEvent.SHOWN

-Doesn't work as well as in other platforms.
+Doesn't work as well as in other backends.